datacarpentry/semester-biology/materials/conditionals.md

 ```

 * What's going on?
+    * Unexpected result from computer arithmetic
+    * Numbers combine to include very small trailing digit
         * See this more easily in Python

 ```
 >>> 1.3 * 2 + 0.2 == 2.8